Running on Docker

 blockstream/satellite

 Note privileged mode is used to grant access to the RTL-SDR USB device.
-Furthermore, it is used to allow the execution of sysctl
+Furthermore, it allows the execution of sysctl

 , which the SDR application uses for changing option fs.pipe-max-size